XtremeCookiez/blog/xtremecookiez-blog/content/posts/backup-server/index.md

       config files for the services I run on my local server.
 5. An easy, robust method of remote access.

-## The Hardware
+# The Hardware

 Before we get into it, I must confess: I have a small addiction to used Dell machines.
-My main server for the past 5 years has been an old Dell optiplex tower and my current router is a small form factor Dell Inspiron.
+My main server for the past 5 years has been an old Dell Optiplex tower and my current router is a small form factor Dell Inspiron.

 Enter the **Dell Optiplex 3050 Micro**.